Cindy Crawford Flaunts Killer Legs In Tiny Black Pool Cover Up & Instagram Thinks She Gets Better With Age

 “With age, more beautiful!” another fan raved with a series of emoji.

 Earlier this year, The Inquisitr shared that Crawford made headlines for rocking a NSFW black bikini in a stunning photo that was shared with her Instagram fans.

 In the snapshot, he brunette beauty shows off her taut tummy and toned legs in a skimpy black bikini that leaves very little to the imagination, showing off plenty of cleavage for fans.
-The 53-year-old wore her long, dark locks down and slightly curled while they wave in the air.
+The 53-year-old wears her long, dark locks down and slightly curled while they wave in the air.
 And of course, the look would not be complete without subtle yet beautiful makeup.

 Like most of her photos do, this one earned Cindy a lot of attention from her legion of fans with over 107,000 likes in addition to 1,600 plus comments.

-It seems as though Cindy does indeed get better with age.
+It seems as though Crawford does indeed get better with age.